cdransf/cd-11ty/src/posts/2017/dhs-boss-calls-for-more-fear-less-encryption.md

 ---
 date: '2017-04-20'
+title: 'DHS Boss Calls For More Fear, Less Encryption'
+description: "This is wonderful stuff if you're a fan of authoritarianism.
+Shut up and show your support.
+It's a message that's been sent several times by the new president.
+Now, it's being echoed by his top officials."
 draft: false
-title: DHS Boss Calls For More Fear, Less Encryption
 tags: ['politics', 'security', 'privacy']
 ---